silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] research and test DoiWallet and ElectrumDoi seed phrases and keys

 ## Nice 2 have:
+- [x] scan QR-code modal when clicking on qr-code icon next to mnemonic, xpub, xpriv, wif,
+- [ ] electrumx connection: retry up to 10 times, recover connection when changing network (e.g. switching wifi / vp network)
+- [ ] transactions: amounts should toggle between DOI/schwartz (and store value in localhost default DOI)
+- [ ] transaction signing: auto-select enough utxo's from the datatable depending on the amount to send
+- [ ] transactions: indexDB cache for transaction history and its txs
+- [ ] transactions: add xpub support for transaction list (full wallet balance and txs)
 - [x] transactions: show fees in datatable
 - [x] mnemonic / transactions: show mnemonic screen selected legacy (or segwit?) address in transaction list
-- [ ] transactions: amounts should toggle between DOI/schwartz (and store value in localhost default DOI)
 - [x] transaction signing: calculate fees depending on transaction size
-- [ ] transaction signing: auto-select enough utxo's from the datatable depending on the amount to send
 - [x] transactions: progress bar or similar when loading many txs
-- [ ] transactions: indexDB cache for transaction history and its txs
-- [ ] transactions: add xpub support for transaction list (full wallet balance and txs)
 - [x] mnemonic / transactions: choose current ElectrumX from random list
 - [ ] app: deploy to IPFS
 - [ ] mnemonic: choose from different derivation path standards (bip32, bip44, bip49, ...)